Log symplectic manifolds and $[Q,R]=0$: Log symplectic manifolds

 The category of log symplectic manifolds is closed under taking products, and more generally under a minimal coupling construction that we briefly outline here (cf. \cite{SymplecticTechniques,SjamaarLerman} for the symplectic case).

 Let $\pi \colon P \rightarrow B$ be a principal bundle with compact connected structure group $K$.
 Suppose $(B,\Z_B,\omega_B)$ is log symplectic.
 Let $\Z=\pi^{-1}(\Z_B)$ be the pullback normal crossing divisor.
-Let $\theta \in \Omega^1(P,\k)$ be a connection 1-form, and define a closed log 2-form $\omega_\theta \in \Omega^2(P\times \k^*,\pr_2^{-1}(\Z))$ by
+Let $\sigma \in \Omega^1(P,\k)$ be a connection 1-form, and define a closed log 2-form $\omega_\sigma \in \Omega^2(P\times \k^*,\pr_2^{-1}(\Z))$ by

-Then $\omega_\theta$ is log symplectic on a neighborhood of $P \times \{0\}\subset P \times \k^*$, with the same proof as in the symplectic case.
+Then $\omega_\sigma$ is log symplectic on a neighborhood of $P \times \{0\}\subset P \times \k^*$, with the same proof as in the symplectic case.
 The action of $K$ given by $k\cdot (p,\xi)=(k\cdot p,\Ad_{k^{-1}}^*\xi)$ is Hamiltonian with momentum map $-\pr_2$, and the reduced space at $0$ is $(B,\Z_B,\omega_B)$.

-Suppose \eqref{e:mincoup} is non-degenerate on $P\times U_{\k^*}$ where $U_{\k^*}$ is an open neighborhood of $0$ in $\k^*$ (for example this is automatic if $B$ is compact).
-Let $(F,\Z_F,\omega_F,\mu_F)$ be a Hamiltonian log symplectic $K$-manifold such that $\mu_F(F)\subset U_{\k^*}$.
-Then the associated bundle $P\times_K F$ is log symplectic: the normal crossing divisor consists of the hypersurfaces $Z \times_K F$, $P\times_K Z_F$ where $Z \in \Z$ and $Z_F \in \Z_F$, and the log symplectic structure is apparent after re-interpreting $P\times_K F$ as the reduced space at $0$ of $P\times \k^*\times F$ (for log symplectic reduction cf. \cite{LLSS1}).
-Suppose that $B$ carries an auxiliary Hamiltonian $G$-action with momentum map $\mu_B$, and that $P$ is a $G$-equivariant principal $K$-bundle with $G$-invariant connection $\theta$.
-Then $P\times_K F$ becomes a Hamiltonian log symplectic $G$-manifold, with momentum map obtained via reduction in stages.
-The 2-form and momentum map are induced by the following $K$-basic forms on $P\times F$:
+Suppose \eqref{e:mincoup} is non-degenerate on $P\times U_{\k^*}$ where $U_{\k^*}$ is an open neighborhood of $0$ in $\k^*$.
+Let $(F,\Z_F,\omega_F,\mu_F)$ be a Hamiltonian log symplectic $K$-manifold such that the range of $\mu_F$ is contained in $U_{\k^*}$.
+Then the reduced space $M$ at $0$ of $P\times U_{\k^*}\times F$ is log symplectic (for log symplectic reduction cf. \cite{LLSS1}), and can be identified with an open subset of the associated bundle $P\times_K F$ (note that as $\mu_F$ need not be defined everywhere, this could be a proper open subset).
+Suppose that $B$ carries an auxiliary Hamiltonian $G$-action with momentum map $\mu_B$, and that $P$ is a $G$-equivariant principal $K$-bundle with $G$-invariant connection $\sigma$.
+Then $M$ becomes a Hamiltonian log symplectic $G$-manifold, with momentum map obtained via reduction in stages.
+The 2-form and momentum map are induced by the following $K$-basic forms